rolfoberholzer/ch-epr-adr-ppq/docs/Policies.md

 - Allowed purpose(s) of use: `*`
 - Allowed user role(s): `REP`
 - Time restriction: optional
+- Attributes to fill in:
+  - Policy set ID
+  - Representative ID in `SubjectMatch`
+  - EPR-SPID in `ResourceMatch`
+  - Start date of the validity in `EnvironmentMatch` (optional if the end date is present, otherwise prohibited)
+  - End date of the validity in `EnvironmentMatch` (optional)
+  - ID of the referenced policy set

+The element `Environments` shall be created only if the end date of the validity is provided.
+Its sub-element `EnvironmentMatch` for the start date shall be created only if this date is provided.

 **Policy set template ID 304:**